Unlocking Water Efficiency in Schools

 At Wodr, we specialise in helping businesses manage their trade effluent consents, ensuring compliance with environmental regulations while optimising processes to reduce costs.
 Our team can assist in:

-• Consent Review: We’ll review your current trade effluent consent and assess whether adjustments are needed based on your business operations.
+- Consent Review: We’ll review your current trade effluent consent and assess whether adjustments are needed based on your business operations.

-• Monitoring Solutions: We provide cutting-edge technology and services to help you monitor your effluent discharge in real time.
+- Monitoring Solutions: We provide cutting-edge technology and services to help you monitor your effluent discharge in real time.

-• Regulatory Compliance: Our consultants stay up-to-date with all the latest regulations and will ensure your business is fully compliant.
+- Regulatory Compliance: Our consultants stay up-to-date with all the latest regulations and will ensure your business is fully compliant.

 By partnering with us, you can ensure that your business not only meets regulatory requirements but also adopts efficient and cost-effective trade effluent management strategies.

-Trade Effluent - What's next?
+Trade Effluent in the UK: What's next?

 The Future of Trade Effluent Charges in the UK: A Detailed Outlook for the Next 3-5 Years